Darkwebnew/19CS416-CS-Ex-3-Linux-Commands/README.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/74844dc1-0c8a-45d3-ac0d-93da990187ca)

-## Result :
+## Result
-Linux commands are executed in the linux terminal successfully.
+The installation and configuration of Oracle VirtualBox and Kali Linux were successfully completed.
+Basic Linux commands were executed in the Kali Linux terminal to verify the functionality and demonstrate fundamental Linux operations.